vyperlang/vyper/docs/scoping-and-declarations.rst

 Name Shadowing
 **************

-It is not permitted for a memory or calldata variable to shadow the name of an immutable or constant variable.
+It is not permitted for a memory or calldata variable to shadow the name of an immutable or constant value.
 The following examples will not compile:

 .. code-block:: python